JAndrzGutierrez/JAndrzGutierrez.github.io/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+## Google Sheet

+Include link to your google sheet here.

 ## Wireframes

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.
+Do not include the actual image and have it render on the page.

 ## Time/Priority Matrix